art&York is a 3 day event celebrating art, design & contemporary craft at York Racecourse Events Centre, North Yorkshire.

 He create’s kinetic sculptures and has exhibited widely.
 Within his work he uses motors, pneumatics and armatures that by ‘sedulously aping our daily routines seem almost embarrassed to find themselves mocking human notions of constancy’.

 Jim Bond exhibited with us in 2015 & 2016 as a solo artist and also as an installation artist as part of his joint venture KPA.
+Jim also exhibited with us in 2018 as well as doing an Artist Talk for us about his work.
 Find out more about Jim Bond.

 Jennie makes jewellery in precious metals set with rough, antique, natural and brilliant diamonds as well as semi precious stones and enamels.